ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 He watched documentaries about important construction projects in Taiwan's past, including the Xueshan tunnel project where twenty-five people died over the course of fifteen years of construction.
-He missed talking with Hero about rooms and light.

 ---